Champagne: A guide to storing, ageing, drinking and serving

 No, no and in some cases, yes!

 An unopened bottle of Champagne has surprising ageing potential, even the non-vintage wines.
 At a minimum every non-vintage Champagne must have been aged in the bottle for a minimum of 15 months before it is released onto the market.
 In practice, it is often a lot longer.
-Although Champagnes are put on sale when they are ready for drinking, a few months more in the bottle, in a dark, cool spot can often add a little more character to the wine.
+Although Champagnes are put on sale when they are ready for drinking, some months more in the bottle, in a dark, cool spot can often add a little more character to the wine.
 A Champagne certainly won’t go bad in that time.

-I can’t finish the bottle… Will my Champagne go bad if I leave it until tomorrow?
+I can’t finish the bottle… will my Champagne go bad if I leave it until tomorrow?

 No, your Champagne will not go ‘bad’ but what will happen is that the bubbles will rapidly vanish.
 The best way to prevent this is to buy a pressurised stopper that you can use (a little like a cork) to reseal the bottle.
 Keeping the Champagne in the fridge is another must!

-Perhaps a more economical solution is to buy your bubbly by the half bottle…!
+Or another solution is to buy your bubbly by the half bottle…!

 Champagne Faust – Stylish organic Champagne with a soft mousse.
 Fantastic value.

 Champagne Faust Cuvée Speciale – Richer blend of Pinot Noir and Chardonnay from this pioneer producer in the Marne region.